Naval Architecture (FULL)

 (THIS COURSE IS NOW FULL)Book this course

 As one of the highest paid tech professions, naval architecture combines art, science and maths to solve some of the most challenging problems in modern engineering.
 This is your chance to see what’s involved in creating and maintaining different types of marine vessels.
-You’ll also get to put your skills to the test by designing and building your own Landing Craft Vessel – typically used to transfer personnel and equipment to beachheads and test it at one of Plymouth University's wave tanks.
-Here, the obstacle course will aim to simulate every condition a vessel should find itself, including natural and man made obstacles, slipstreams/currents and waves.
+You’ll also get to put your skills to the test by designing and building your own landing craft vessel – typically used to transfer personnel and equipment to beachheads - and test it at one of Plymouth University's wave tanks.
+Here, the obstacle course will aim to simulate every condition a vessel should find itself in, including natural and man-made obstacles, slipstreams/currents and waves.

 *Only British Nationals will be accepted on this course due to the planned site visits.